-Adding quality content to your website on a regular basis is a very good SEO tactic.
-Google sees that your website is active because new pieces of information are added.
-On top of that, you increase the volume of your content.
-If your keyword strategy has been crafted properly and your content is nicely optimized for the right keywords, adding content will increase your findability.
-But how to choose the perfect focus keyword?
-Especially when you’re blogging and focussing on long tail keywords, it can be quite hard to decide which keywords to optimize for.
-In our view, there are at least three things you should do before writing an amazing (high quality) text.
+Regularly adding quality content to your website or blog is a good SEO strategy.
+Google sees that your website is active because new information is added and you increase the volume of your content.
+If you have crafted your keyword strategy properly and your content is nicely optimized for the right keywords, adding content will increase your findability.
+But how do you choose the perfect focus keyword or focus keyphrase?

-Choose a focus keyword that is used to search
+Choose a focus keyword that is used in search engines

-When we searched for the term “focus keyword” in February of last year, this was the suggest output:
+Remember that these search suggestions change all the time.
+The suggestions will often be tuned to what you’ve been searching for before.
+When we searched for the term “focus keyword” sometime last year, this was the suggest output:

 Right now, the output shows this: